 There are hiking trails, zip-lining challenges, and plenty of golf outings to be had, and that's not even including the paddleboarding, kayaking, and fishing in the lake itself.

-Explore a petting zoo, take in the surrounding area on horseback, or tour the area museums.
+Explore a petting zoo, take in the surrounding area on horseback, or tour the area's museums.

 Wyoming: Jackson Hole

-Wyoming’s Jackson town is most noted for its remoteness and the National Elk Refuge here.
+Wyoming's Jackson Hole town is most noted for its remoteness, the National Elk Refuge here, and its proximity to the beautiful Jackson Lake.

 This mountain resort is perfect for exploring the Grand Teton National Park and Yellowstone National Park.

-From shopping to snowboarding, there’s fun around every peak here.
-Save even more money when you travel here by using a credit card that gives you rewards, like earning cash back.
+From shopping to snowboarding, there's fun around every peak here.
+Save even more money when you travel here by using top cash back credit cards that give you rewards.

 Bottom line